AusBoone/PrivateLine/ios/README.md

 ## Getting Started

 1. Open the `ios` folder in Xcode.
-2. Open `Info.plist` and change the string values of `BackendBaseURL` and `WebSocketURL` if your backend does not run on `localhost`.
+2. Open `Resources/Config/Info.plist` and change the string values of `BackendBaseURL` and `WebSocketURL` if your backend does not run on `localhost`.
 3. Build and run the app in the iOS simulator.